Aditya007-star/devopslab2/readme.md

 <<<<<<< HEAD
-# this is from local system  . i am aditya . i am form new delhi
+# this is from local system  . i am aditya . i am form new delhi . i like film making